Dropshipping jewellery: A how-to guide

 DropShipping is a retail fulfilment method, where the seller doesn’t hold stock, but engages a supplier who sends orders directly to customers on their behalf.

 When the customer places, and pays for their order, the seller immediately buys the items(s) from a supplier at cost price, plus a fee.
 The supplier then does the rest – they pick, pack and dispatch the order directly to the customer.
 The seller never sees or handles the order – their job is simply to sell the products.

 However, if you’re asking this question, then we definitely recommend you head for our Ultimate guide to DropShipping.
-It’s a long post, but it covers pretty much everything you might need to know about DropShipping, somake sure you’ve read it before you start thinking about building your business.
+It’s a long read, but it covers pretty much everything you might need to know about DropShipping, so make sure you’ve read it before you start thinking about building your business.

 Why jewellery is great for DropShipping

-If jewellery is on your radar for your DropShipping business, we don’t blame you.
-There’s a lot of reasons that jewellery is perfect for DropShipping – so let’s take a look at some of those reasons before we get into how to get started.
+If jewellery is on your radar for your DropShipping business, we don’t blame you – jewellery is fun to shop for, so it makes sense that curating a collection for your customers would be too!
+There are plenty of other reasons that jewellery is perfect for DropShipping – so let’s take a look at some of those reasons before we get into how to get started.

 Jewellery items are small

-Small items are easy and inexpensive to ship.
-When you’re not having to spend much on postage, your profit margins aren’t affected as much as they might be with bigger items.
-Not only that, because packages containing jewellery are small, they can generally be posted through letterboxes.
-That means fewer customer service issues for you to deal with, such as when a parcel hasn’t beenreceived, and you should encounter fewer comments and complaints about having to collect packages from the Post Office.
+Small items are easy and inexpensive to ship – which is why so many items like this are sent from China via ePacket.
+Even within the UK though, because jewellery is generally light and small, you don’t need to spend much on postage, and your profit margins aren’t affected as much as they might be with bigger items.
+Not only that, because packages containing jewellery are small, they can generally be posted through letterboxes, which means fewer customer service issues for you to deal with, such as when a parcel hasn’t been received, and you should encounter fewer comments and complaints about having to collect packages from the Post Office.

 Low cost = better margins